1njesse/config-osx/README.md

 # config-osx

-karabiner.json - WIP Keyboard for Laptop/Desktop because OSX is bizarre.
+- karabiner.json - WIP Keyboard for Laptop/Desktop because OSX is bizarre.
+- Rest of Config files
+-
 ## Extensions
 - Rectangle.
 - Docker Desktop
 - Hyper Switch (meh)
 - HazeOver
+-

+ls
 ## Figuring Out

 Very confused with this workflow, OSX is like a one trick pony!